elementary/appcenter-web/_apps/com.github.lainsce.quilter.md

     <ul>

-      <li>Open files without adding duplicate entries, and clear sidbar is you really need to (it has a confirm dialog).</li>
+      <li>Open files without adding duplicate entries, and clear sidebar is you really need to (it has a confirm dialog).</li>

     </ul>
 - version: 1.7.0